ReiKohaku/Sonolus-Tools-Data/en-US/server-list.md

 ***The backup servers will not be faster than the original servers***，For the vast majority of users, many times the server will be **slower**.
 Therefore, please try the original server first.
 </details>

-**If you find a link that is not unavailable, please change it to the correct link.**
+**If you find a link that is unavailable, please change it to the correct link.**

 ## How do I use them？